If you’ve had a bone marrow transplant, you may have some questions about the impact of cytomegalovirus (CMV)

 Some of the medicines that are needed for a bone marrow transplant can weaken the immune system.
 These include medicines that keep the body from rejecting a transplant.
 During this time, CMV may cause sickness.

 Before a bone marrow transplant, people are tested for CMV.
-Laboratory tests, such as blood tests, can detect CMV in adults.
+Laboratory tests, such as blood tests, can detect CMV.
 With testing, healthcare providers know who has a greater risk for sickness from CMV.
 CMV testing continues after a bone marrow transplant.
 The testing helps healthcare providers monitor CMV to determine if the virus is growing or multiplying.

 How can CMV impact a bone marrow transplant?